Adenoids hypertrophy (adenoid vegetations)

 Complications caused by adenoid hypertrophy in a child include:

 - Frequent colds.
 The presence of adenoids impedes nasal breathing and creates favorable conditions for the development of infection and occurrence of inflammation and infection.

-- Violation of the middle ear physiology.
+- Impaired middle ear physiology.
 The human ear communicates with the nasopharynx through the Eustachian tube.
 The entrance to the auditory tube is located in the vicinity of the location of the adenoids.
 If the child has enlarged adenoids, they close the entrance of the auditory tube.
 As a result, the child often suffers from ear infections and hearing loss.

 - Chronic foci of infection.
 Enlarged nasopharyngeal tonsil (adenoids) is usually in a state of chronic inflammation and is the background for the development of infectious-inflammatory and allergic diseases.

-- Violation of the facial skeleton.
-Prolonged violation of nasal breathing in the presence of adenoids in a child impaired teeth and facial skeleton growth.
+- Impaired facial skeleton.
+Prolonged impaired nasal breathing in the presence of adenoids in a child impaired teeth and facial skeleton growth.

 - Reducing working capacity.
 When the nose breathing is difficult, there is a constant lack of oxygen.
 Therefore, children with adenoids, less attentive and badly learn.